U.S. regulators looking into UBS, Deutsche Bank speed trading operations

 The lack of transparency has drawn the scrutiny of regulators, concerned that brokers and proprietary trading firms that use aggressive high-frequency trading strategies have an unfair advantage over other clients.

-Credit Suisse CSGN.VX, one of the biggest players in ‘dark pools’, said last week it is working with regulators to stamp out potential abuses in alternative trading exchanges.
+Credit Suisse, one of the biggest players in ‘dark pools’, said last week it is working with regulators to stamp out potential abuses in alternative trading exchanges.

 Barclays’ dark pool, known as LX, is the second most active alternative trading system in the United States after Credit Suisse‘s, according to regulatory data.